Treatments for fibromyalgia don't always work the same for every person, and chiropractic care is no different.

 I first went to a chiropractor after a car accident when I was about 20 years old.
 I had hurt my neck, and they put me in a neck brace for a few days.

-It took me many years to find a DC I was comfortable with, and even though I wasn't always consistent, I have used chiropractic care as one tool for health maintenance.
+It took me many years to find a DC I was comfortable with.

 If you have read our Neck Pain article, you likely know our protocols regarding the neck and restoring natural curvature.